 2) Relevance of research project (why this research is particularly relevant now)

 3) Purpose of application (what activities will the money be spent on)

 4) Budget (how much and for what activities)

 The deadline for the submission is not yet decided for 2020.

 Stipends are between 20 000 SEK and 50 000 SEK.
 Research activities may include but not be restricted to data collection, data analysis, paper development and research workshops, the invitation of international scholars, expenses related to the development of special issues for international journals, etc. The decision on stipend attributions will be related to integrability of the research results in the broad area of sustainable development.

 Who can apply?
 The purpose of the Misum seed funding is to engage more SSE colleagues in sustainability research.
 Misum scholars may thus apply to this call if they do so in collaboration with scholars from other units/departments/centers of SSE.

 Governance: Misum Director Mette Morsing and Misum Platform Leaders Örjan Sjöberg, Emma Sjöström and Ranjula Bali Swain will decide who receives the stipends, based on the 4 above-mentioned criteria.

 I look forward to receiving your proposals.
-Send them to firstname.lastname@example.org by May 1.
+Send them to firstname.lastname@example.org.

 Mette Morsing, Professor in Sustainable Markets and Director of Misum